Serekh: Peribsen and Khasekhemwy

 While the validity of this proposal is debatable, Khasekhemwy's epithet from seal impressions supports this notion.
 It is interpreted as 'the Two Lords are at peace in him' which can be viewed as though he resolved some internal conflict, especially if 'Two Lords' are seen as referring to Horus and Seth and their followers, respectively.
 Others have viewed this evidence as a way of proclaiming national renewal under Khasekhemwy as he was able to reunite Upper and Lower Egypt.
-This idea remains speculative, however, due to the lack of hard evidence to support this notion.
+This idea remains speculative, however, due to the lack of hard evidence to support this notion, and the fact that after his death, Seth was dropped from the serekh permanently.
 Nonetheless, it seems likely that foreign relations reached a new level under Khasekhemwy, since a seal-impression of his reign showed the first occurrence of the title ìmì-r3 h3st which means 'overseer of foreign land(s)'.
 It strongly suggests the imposition of Egyptian hegemony on foreign territory.

 The change of the deity image on a serekh was significant: While the king's name sometimes appeared in a serekh without an image of a deity above, no deity other than Horus is so far known to have occurred on the serekh of a king until the reign of Peribsen.
 However, the serekhs of some queens had other deities above.
 And example is Neithotep's, whose serekh had the goddess Neith's emblems above it.
 Due to evidence that Peribsen's stelae were subjected to erasure of the Seth animals, it has been inferred that whatever reasons Peribsen had for substituting his falcon failed to win acceptance among royal generations after Khasekhemwy.